 Well, according to the manager, the dealership had more vehicles than they needed in stock.
 To move overstocked trucks and to incentivize buyers to purchase that type of vehicle, Ford was offering 0% interest on select models.
 Okay.
 That makes sense, but they still have to make money, don’t they?
 How do they do that?

-According to my friend, Clay McGee, dealerships will offer buyers less money for their trade-ins or give them fewer rebates on the new vehicles to make their profit.
+According to Clay, dealerships will offer buyers less money for their trade-ins or give them fewer rebates on the new vehicles to make their profit.
 Obviously, if they offer you less than your vehicle is worth, they can make more money on it when they resell it.
 Since I had already sold my Nissan Murano privately, I didn’t have a trade-in.
 Therefore, if I wanted to finance my new truck at 0% interest, I would have to pay close to MSRP for it.

 My goal was to pay as little as possible for my truck, though.
 Sure, I didn’t want to pay high-interest rates, but I didn’t want to pay a higher price for the vehicle, either.